RatJuggler/advent-of-code/2016/README.md

 ##### Day 17: Two Steps Forward
 Combining ideas from previous days proved to make this a fairly easy puzzle.
 I used a BiFunction (functional interface) to pass the path length check so that it could be swapped from the shortest to the longest length while using the same core path search code.

+##### Day 18: Like a Rogue
+While the puzzle was straightforward I wasn't happy with my TrapDector class until I'd simplified it down to the bare bones of the requirement.